GerHobbelt/markdown-it-anchor/README.md

 the above options, and then all the usual markdown-it rendering arguments.

-All headers above `level` will then have an `id` attribute with a slug of their content. `level` can also be an array of headers levels to apply the anchor, like `[2, 3]` to have an anchor on only level 2 and 3 headers.
+All headers at or below `level` will then have an `id` attribute with a slug of their content. `level` can also be an array of headers levels to apply the anchor, like `[2, 3]` to have an anchor on only level 2 and 3 headers.